Park City Remains Open! What to Expect When Visiting.

 Yes, it’s true that many of our favorite annual events like the Park Silly Sunday Market and Deer Valley Concert Series, but there’s still plenty to do in Park City!
-Get takeout from your favorite restaurant, or rent a vacation home with a private hot tub, or get out for a snowy hike or fat bike ride.
+Get takeout from your favorite restaurant, rent a vacation home with a private hot tub, or get out for a snowy hike or fat bike ride.

 Face Covering Mandate Details

 On August 26, 2020, The Face Covering Order was extended through January 8, 2021, with the following refinements: